gbsunmonu/AWS-Lambda-Zip-And-Upload-File-To-S3/README.md

 - Set trigger using event Bridge to run lambda function every one hour
 - Get csv files from s3 bucket, source folder
 -Put it in S3 bucket, destination folder and zip the file

+Room for improvement
+- use Terraform to create aws resources
+- have lambda code bringing down n sorting through source s3 bucket to pick files that need to be move to destination bucket